What is Lumbago (acute lumbago)?

 Typical trigger situations:

-- The classic lifting: Lifting heavy objects with a rounded back
+- The classic lift: Lifting heavy objects with a rounded back

-- Morning bending: Get out of bed and bend down immediately
+- Bending in the morning: Getting out of bed and immediately bending over

-- Long periods of sitting: Sudden standing up after sitting for hours
+- Prolonged sitting: Suddenly standing up after hours of sitting

-Particularly fascinating from a scientific perspective: Often, it's not heavy lifting that triggers lumbago, but everyday movements in already strained muscles.
-My grandmother called this "the straw that broke the camel's back."
+Particularly fascinating from a scientific perspective: often, it's not heavy loads that trigger lumbago, but everyday movements when the muscles are already predisposed.
+My grandmother used to call it "the straw that broke the camel's back."

 Understanding biomechanical causes